pluralsight/pando-rfcs/text/0000-icons.md

 Accessibility attributes should be provided with fitting content such that it supports the base scenario.
 In this case, a descriptive `aria-label` is sufficient.

 Any additional, structured styling would be provided by the `headless-styles` package.

+Individual exports should be created for each icon such that they are tree shakeable.

 # Drawbacks